22 February 2024

 How We Reduced OpenTelemetry Memory Usage by 97%

-A 56-line change to the OpenTelemetry GraphQL instrumentation gem that cut allocated memory from 130KB to 3.6KB per request - by caching attributes that were being recomputed on every single call.
+A 56-line change to the OpenTelemetry GraphQL instrumentation gem that cut allocated memory from 130KB to 3.6KB per request by caching repeated attribute work.

 The problem